 Showings to Prospective Tenants During the Notice Period

 According to the Lease, PMI Georgia may show the property to prospective tenants after either PMI Georgia or the tenant has given notice to vacate.
 During the notice period, PMI Georgia has the right to place a yard sign in the lawn and a lock-box on the door.
 The property may be shown by PMI Georgia staff or by licensed Georgia real estate agents by appointment.
-When either an PMI Georgia staff member or a real estate agent has a prospective tenant who wants to see the property, we will give you a courtesy call prior to showing the property.
+When a PMI Georgia staff member or a real estate agent has a prospective tenant who wants to see the property, we will give you a courtesy call prior to showing the property.
 If we do not get a reply to our courtesy call message, we will show the property at the time noted in the message we left.

 Security Deposit Refunds in Georgia Landlord-Tenant Law

 PMI Georgia complies with the Georgia landlord-tenant law in determining the amount of security deposits refunded.